 Why this work?

 What they actually needed was someone to take it seriously.
+To stop asking them to be reassured and start actually helping.

 My background

-I'm a licensed clinical psychologist — and the areas I focus on aren't random.
-Perinatal mental health, reproductive health, and OCD kept showing up as places where people were struggling, where the need was real, and where good, specialized care was genuinely hard to find.
-That's where I've chosen to put my training.
+I'm a licensed clinical psychologist, and I didn't pick my focus areas at random.
+Perinatal mental health, reproductive health, and OCD kept showing up as the places where people were struggling the most.

 An advocate, as well as a clinician

-Reproductive mental health affects a lot of people — and specialized care for it is still hard to find.
+Reproductive mental health affects a lot of people and specialized care for it is still hard to find.
 PMDD goes unrecognized.
 Perinatal OCD gets missed.
 Fertility grief often goes unsupported.

 My job is to take it seriously.
 To believe you, assess you properly, and offer treatment that actually addresses what's happening.